The Cross Has the Final Word

 The Cross Has the Final Word is a song by American Christian musician Cody Carnes.
 The song was released on July 14, 2017, as the fourth single from his debut studio album, The Darker the Night / The Brighter the Morning (2017).
 The song was written by Cody Carnes.
 Jeremy Lutito produced the single.

 The Cross Has the Final Word peaked at No. 45 on the US Hot Christian Songs chart.

 Background

-On February 24, 2017, Cody Carnes released his first single with Capitol Christian Music Group called "The Cross Has the Final Word", with the announcement that his debut solo album will be released in 2017, having signed with the label.
+On February 24, 2017, Cody Carnes released his first single with Capitol Christian Music Group called "The Cross Has the Final Word", with the announcement that his debut solo album would be released in 2017, having signed with the label.
 Carnes shared the story behind the song with NewReleaseToday.

 Composition

 "The Cross Has the Final Word" is composed in the key of C with a tempo of 75 beats per minute and a musical time signature of 4/4.